rexresearch

 water-petroleum mixture is described in U.S. Pat.
 No. 4,959,158

 issued to the first-named inventor of this application.
-The method
+The

-described therein utilized a centrifugal contactor developed by
+method described therein utilized a centrifugal contactor

-design was dictated, in part, by the robotic access to the rotor
+contactor chamber.
+Such design was dictated, in part, by the

-required in nuclear waste processing applications.
-In a larger
+robotic access to the rotor required in nuclear waste processing

-size, a contactor of the same design would be inoperable due to
+applications.
+In a larger size, a contactor of the same design

-the lack of a lower support for the rotor.
+would be inoperable due to the lack of a lower support for the

 A contactor of a similar design similar to that described above,